pooyataher/Purchase-Analytics-Solution-Python/README.md

 Before designing a bunch of data structures for each table, we tried to think of *abstract data types* that our program can utilize.
 We also tried to think of any abstractions that could cover common attributes of those data types.

-However, since each data structure is so simple (each has about a couple instance variables), there seems to be no common attributes between them.
+However, since each data structure is so simple (each has about a couple of instance variables), there seems to be no common attributes between them.
 So we do *not* need to design a class hierarchy using an *abstract class*.
 Instead, we directly used Python built-in data structures.

 We used a dictionary of `product_id: dept_id` pairs to represent the products table because we like to search any `product_id` as fast as possible.
 We need to search the products table for potentially millions of `product_id` s (look at [Scalability](README.md#scalability) for a discussion on the tradeoff involved).